-Second, farmers lack knowledge about profitability of the technology1.
-In particular, they may underestimate the returns to agricultural crop intensification and base their decisions on these perceptions.
+Second, farmers lack of knowledge about profitability of an input or technology may affect adoption.
 Investments in agricultural inputs or technologies requires the farmer to compare costs today to a stream of future income.
 However, farmers may not have precise information about the returns to investment, and as such base their decision to invest on perceived return.
 There are different reasons to suspect perceived returns to crop intensification investment are lower than actual return.
-For example, behavioral economics suggests human beings are present biased and thus tend to underestimate returns that are in a distant future (Frederick, Loewenstein, and O'Donoghue, 2002).
+It may be that farmers are not sophisticated about the yield response to inputs or techniques.
+In addition, performing inter-temporal cost-benefit analysis may prove challenging for poorly educated farmers (Cole et al., 2013).
+Behavioral economics also suggests human beings are present biased and thus tend to underestimate returns that are in a distant future (Frederick, Loewenstein, and O'Donoghue, 2002).
 In addition, human beings tend to overestimate rare events in judgment tasks (Gonzalez and Wu, 1999).
 If farmers are risk averse and associate more risk to modern inputs and techniques, this will again reduce the expected return to investment.
 Additional biases such as pessimism bias, where negative outcomes are considered more likely, and safety-first behavior, where poor farmers avoid even the smallest uncertainties to ensure survival, are likely to further reduce perceived returns to sustainable crop intensification.

 A similar mismatch between perceived and real returns is encountered in investment decisions in education.
 Also here, parents need to make a decision on additional schooling (incurring both direct costs and indirect costs related to the opportunity cost of the child that would otherwise enter the labor market) based on the perceived returns to this additional schooling.
-It has been found perceived returns are often too low, and simply providing information on the actual returns increases schooling outcomes (Jensen, 2010).